ServanKorkmaz/restaurant-website/replit.md

 ✓ Fixed distance to Gjøvik station from "5 min. gange" to "1 min gange" ✓ Added error pages (404/500) with proper styling
 ✓ Admin system fully functional at /admin/setup-admin and /admin/login
+✓ Removed Facebook and Instagram social media links (restaurant doesn't use them) ✓ Kept only TripAdvisor link in footer social media section